-- This course provides a basic introduction to the development of the discipline both from the Indian as well as western perspective. - It introduces the issues and debates in contemporary psychology.
+This course provides a basic introduction to the development of the discipline both from the Indian as well as western perspective.

 UNIT 1: Understanding Mind/Psyche

 Quest of Consciousness: Yoga and Vedanta; Western Perspective /issues of content and methodology with reference to classical schools.
 Emergence of modern psychology: Greek contributions, Debates: Free Will and Determinism, Empiricism and Rationality